 Point Grey is on the lands of the Gadubanud People, part of Eastern Maar Nation, which has a rich cultural heritage and a wealth of environmental values.

-We have taken on delivery of three highly anticipated Geelong City Deal funded projects along the Great Ocean Road.
+We are delivering three highly anticipated Geelong City Deal funded projects along the Great Ocean Road.
 This includes the Point Grey Redevelopment in Lorne.

 The Point Grey Redevelopment is one of our highest priorities, and we are keenly aware of the strong community support to see this project succeed.